Decision boundary

 |---|---|

-| Observability export | Maps adapter and kernel telemetry into Cloud Logging and Cloud Monitoring without replacing the Decionis ledger or Decision Dossier proof model. |
+| Deeper Cloud Trace and SRE export | Builds on the shipped trace_correlation and alerting baseline with richer trace linkage, routing, and operator runbooks without replacing the Decionis ledger or Decision Dossier proof model. |